The History of Educational Guidance Institute’s

 In the final year of Project Heart to Heart, we came to the conclusion that creating a teen panel was most effective for programs being conducted as events in communities and churches.
 Conversations were more structured and fruitful when they were held in small discussion groups led by teens who had already viewed the movie and worked on discussion questions ahead of time.
 This was our experience with three films in particular; Mr. Smith Goes To Washington, Key Largo and A Raisin in the Sun.

 With Mr. Smith Goes To Washington, the students focused on issues such as the moral responsibility of active citizenship in a self-governing nation.
 In Key Largo students grappled with the question of personal moral courage in the struggle of good over evil.
 A Raisin in the Sun teaches timeless truths about the meaning of the family.

 With the state of our union as fragile as it is, the lessons presented in these films make a compelling contribution to our national conversation about who we are and where we are going as Americans.
+From a public high school in rural Ohio, to the Ivy League student center, to the burned out neighborhoods of South Side Chicago, these great films make that conversation possible.
 In every setting where these classic films have been introduced, we have seen that they carry a vital teaching component: We are hardwired as social beings and our lives are bound up with others in family, community and civil society.
 This is a message that can resonate with a generation hungry for more compelling and complete explanations of the mysteries of love and life.